 Vastly different industry types have all trusted Fathom with their 3D printing and additive manufacturing needs.
 Fathom offers award-winning expertise, speed, and quality over a range of accelerated product development and design processes.
 Your team can go from design to 3D printed prototype faster than ever before.
 Work with Fathom and discover how 3D printing can benefit your business.

-Additive Manufacturing (AM), additive layer manufacturing, or 3D printing uses Computer-Aided-Design (CAD) or a 3D model to direct hardware in order to to build an object layer-by-layer.
+Additive Manufacturing (AM), additive layer manufacturing, or 3D printing uses Computer-Aided-Design (CAD) or a 3D model to direct machinery to build an object layer-by-layer.
 The CAD drawing acts as a set of instructions or blueprints, illustrating all the intricacies of the product being made.
 These blueprints instruct the machine where and when to place the material.
 Complex objects can be produced in this manner without the need to join together separate parts.
 This type of design freedom allows a user to improve functionality through increased complexity.
 The result is an intricate, unique and lightweight product with greater strength.

 More than ever before, development can be front-loaded with a faster iteration of high-quality physical prototypes.
-Additive manufacturing can be applied to products from vastly different industries, including medical, dental, biotech, aerospace, automotive, construction, industrial design, education, fashion, food and more.
+Additive manufacturing can be applied to products from vastly different industries including medical, dental, biotech, aerospace, automotive, construction, industrial design, education, fashion, food and more.
 Subsets of AM include 3D printing, rapid prototyping, direct digital manufacturing, layered manufacturing and additive fabrication.

 3D manufacturing allows industries to completely change the way they design, produce, plan and distribute.
 There is an increase in brands using 3D printing to remain competitive in their industries and to continuously innovate their products.
 Companies can now wait until there is consumer demand and quickly fill the need by 3D printing a product as needed in as small or large amount as required.
 Mass customization, faster times to market, rapid prototyping and making adjustments early in the development cycle, are just a few of the ways 3D printing is benefiting companies.
 Now, more than ever, 3D printing is being used to grow businesses and foster innovation.